mayanksharma3/materials-cli/README.md

 Pulls all the latest resources from your course into your folder, pulling only the ones you haven't got in your folder.

+Credentials are stored using [keytar](https://www.npmjs.com/package/keytar):

+> On macOS the passwords are managed by the Keychain, on Linux they are managed by the Secret Service API/libsecret, and on Windows they are managed by Credential Vault.

 ### Features
 1. Auto download resources for courses from terminal
 2. Auto login (after first call) to quickly access resources